Nozbe/Michael.team/en/_posts/2011-10-18-nozbe-retreat-how-to-recharge-batteries-of-yo.md

 # Nozbe retreat - how to recharge batteries of your team

-Today the last group of my [Nozbe](http://www.nozbe.com/) team members flew away home.
+Today the last group of my [Nozbe][n] team members flew away home.
 We spent a whole week working together, dining together and enjoying each others' company - it was a blast!

 <!--More-->